 Give our gingerbread house icing a try and I promise you’ll be much happier!

-How to color gingerbread icing
+How to color icing for Gingerbread Houses

 - Separate your room temperature white icing into separate bowls so each bowl of icing will be a different color.